metagenomics/metagenomics-tk/docs/modules/annotation.md

 # Annotation

-The annotation module is able to predict genes and annotate those based on a set of user provided databases.
+The annotation module is able to predict genes and annotate those based on Prokka and a set of user provided databases.
 A user can add additional formatted databases as part of the configuration by adding a key (Example: `kegg` ) with a possible download strategy.
 See [database section](../pipeline_configuration.md#database-input-configuration) for possible download strategies.
 In addition, the resistance gene identifier is executed by default.